sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   *  **`line`** (`container<geometry>` , `float`) --->  `geometry`

 #### Result:
-A polyline geometry from the given list of points./nA polyline geometry from the given list of points represented as a cylinder of radius r.
+A polyline geometry from the given list of points represented as a cylinder of radius r.
+A polyline geometry from the given list of points.

 #### Special cases:
   * if the operand is nil, returns the point geometry {0,0}